stamen/media-harvesters/README.md

 =======================
 0. In late 2015 Instagram started requiring an `access_token` for API requests.
 If you don't have one, go sign up for an Instagram account and then [register the harvester application](https://www.instagram.com/developer/clients/manage/).
-Registering the application should generate a `Client ID` and `Client Secret` that you'll want save for later.
+Registering the application should generate a `Client ID` and `Client Secret` that you'll want to save for later.
 The instructions below are a summary of those found on
 [Instagram](https://www.instagram.com/developer/authentication/)

 0. Now authorize the harvester we registered to make requests on behalf of your Instagram account placing this URL into your browser.